telerik/uwp-docs/controls/raddatagrid/columns/how-to/datagrid-howto-resizecolumn.md

 # Resize a Column with the UI

 The **RadDataGrid** control supports manual resizing of the grid columns using a column resize handle.
-This article describes the different options for the resize UI.
+This article describes the options for the column resizing UI.

 ## Display Mode